What Is the Life Insurance Contestability Period?

 What should I do if a life insurance claim is denied during the contestability period?

 First, request a written explanation of the denial from the insurer.
 Review your original application carefully and compare it to the reason cited.
-If you believe the denial is unjust — especially if the misrepresentation was unintentional or immaterial — consult a life insurance attorney.
-Many denials during the contestability period are successfully challenged, particularly when the omission had no bearing on the cause of death.
+If you believe the denial is unjust, especially if the misrepresentation was unintentional or immaterial to the cause of death, consult a life insurance attorney.
+Many denials during the contestability period are successfully challenged, particularly when courts apply the four-factor test of whether the misstatement was material, relied upon by the insurer, and would have changed the underwriting decision.